Sjatar/Screen-Light/README.md

 # Screen-Light
 This plugin for VNyan will approximate the light coming of a screen to light up your avatar!

 Here is a short clip of the current version being used on stream!
-Live demonstrations might be provided at scheduled times <3 https://clips.twitch.tv/SilkyRoundOkapiAMPEnergy-1v35Wh-icf2U_-yv
+I like the effect to be a little muted and I think it gives a nice immersion.
+I use all default settings, and the prop is based on the setup seen in this clip.
+Live demonstrations might be provided at scheduled times <3

+https://clips.twitch.tv/SilkyRoundOkapiAMPEnergy-1v35Wh-icf2U_-yv

+I have not found this plugin to not affect performance on my system and from what I understand it should be relatively efficent!
+If you have large performance issues, do tell, it might come down to GPU model or other issues.

 -------------------------